 Explore this wonderfully educational living history museum built around the love of the sea.
-This New England attraction consists of a re-created 19th century coastal village, a working preservation shipyard, four vessels that are all National Historic Landmarks, the Tregworgy Planetarium and nineteen acres of exhibits, art galleries, gift shops, restaurants, bakeries and taverns.
-The museum also offers educational classes in all things related to boats and boat building, navigation and weather seminars, cooking, music and craft classes.
+This New England attraction consists of a re-created 19th century coastal village, a working preservation shipyard, four vessels, a Planetarium, and nineteen acres of exhibits, art galleries, gift shops, restaurants, bakeries and taverns.

 Boston City Tour

 Boston is such a historical city with so much to do and see.
 This tour includes historical sites like Paul Revere’s home, the Freedom Trail, Bunker Hill and the Boston Harbor along with more recent landmarks including Fenway Park and the bar made famous by the long running television show, Cheers.